Skip site navigation (1)Skip section navigation (2)

 abbr -a gco git checkout

-After entering gco and pressing Space or Enter, a gco in command posi-
+After entering gco and pressing space or enter, a gco in command posi-

 tion will turn into git checkout in the command line.
 If you want to

-of directories easier with this:
+ier with this:

 function multicd